NoriSte/reactjsday-2019-testing-course/book/intro-to-react-testing/hooks-and-act.md

 why isn't the title changed?

-becuase in order for components that use `useEffect` and other hooks to work properly in a testing environment we have to use un utility called `act`
+because in order for components that use `useEffect` and other hooks to work properly in a testing environment we have to use un utility called `act`

 `import { act } from 'react-dom/test-utils`